Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> The way to change others' minds is with affection, and not anger.
+> Always be a first rate version of yourself and not a second rate version of someone else.

 <!-- QUOTE_END -->